James Brolin: Early career

 Brolin attended Santa Monica City College and studied drama at the University of California Los Angeles before signing a contract with 20th Century Fox in 1960.
 At Fox, he started out as a contract player in Sandra Dee movies.
 Brolin appeared on an episode of Bus Stop in 1961.
 The part led to parts in other television productions such as Voyage to the Bottom of the Sea; Margie; Love, American Style; 12 O'Clock High; and The Long, Hot Summer.
 He made three guest appearances on the popular 1960s series Batman, alongside Adam West and Burt Ward, as well as roles in The Virginian, and Owen Marshall: Counselor at Law alongside Arthur Hill and Lee Majors.
 He also had a recurring role on the short-lived television series The Monroes.

 At age 20, Brolin changed his surname from "Bruderlin" to "Brolin" to become James Brolin ("Bruder" is the German word for "brother").
-While in school struggling to make it big, he met actor Clint Eastwood.
 Brolin also had small roles in several films including Take Her, She's Mine (1963), Dear Brigitte (1965), Von Ryan's Express (1965), and Fantastic Voyage (1966).
 The following year, his first big role was in The Cape Town Affair (1967), but it did not receive any success at the box office.
 Brolin was ultimately fired by 20th Century Fox.

-In 1969, he co-starred in the TV series Marcus Welby, M.D., portraying a doctor.
+In 1969, he got his big break co-starring in the TV series Marcus Welby, M.D., with numerous awards kickstarting his film career.

 Film

 In the 1970s, Brolin was 6 ft 4 in and began appearing in leading roles in films, including Skyjacked (1972) and Westworld (1973).
 By the mid-1970s, he was a regular leading man in films, starring in Gable and Lombard (1976), The Car (1977), Capricorn One (1978, in which he costarred with Elliott Gould, Streisand's ex-husband), The Amityville Horror (1979), Night of the Juggler (1980), and High Risk (1981).
 When Roger Moore expressed his desire to vacate the role of James Bond, Brolin undertook screen tests to replace him in Octopussy (1983).
 It has been reported that not only were these successful, but Brolin was about to move to London to begin work on the film when the producers persuaded Moore to continue.

 In 1985, Brolin parodied his near-hiring as James Bond in the film Pee-wee's Big Adventure.
-In a film within the film, Brolin merged the characters of Bond and Pee-wee Herman, the "real" version of whom was played by Paul Reubens.
-He is referred to as "PW" and the role of Pee-wee's girlfriend "Dottie" is played by Morgan Fairchild.